ninastoessinger/Suffixer/README.md

 Suffixer does not live in the Extensions menu (which quickly becomes cluttered) but can be activated via the main *Font* menu of RoboFont under the heading *Change Suffixes...*, or with the shortcut Cmd+Alt+Shift+S.

+**Update v1.1** (June 2015) addresses/fixes a bug that caused double periods to appear when handling glyphnames with multiple suffixes (thanks to DJR for the bug report), and fixes some other small issues.

 ![Suffixer menu](/menu.png)

 **Some things about renaming glyphs, and a word of caution:**